Laboratory Education: Phlebotomy Technician Program

 Students are strongly encouraged to take a national certification exam after completion of the program (but it is not a requirement for the program completion certificate).

-Students are required to maintain a cu of at least 70% on exams and evaluations.
+Students are required to maintain a cumulative score of at least 70% on exams and evaluations.

 A student may be placed on probation or dismissed for academic reasons or for violation of HCMC rules or policies.
 The program manual defines these policies, processes, and grievance procedures.